Written by: Harrison

 In the studio

-The Beatles recorded You Like Me Too Much during a four-hour session on the evening of 17 February 1965.
+The Beatles recorded You Like Me Too Much during a four-hour session in the evening of 17 February 1965.
 It took them eight attempts to get right; the backing track had George Harrison on acoustic guitar, John Lennon on tambourine, Paul McCartney on bass guitar, Ringo Starr on drums, and George Martin on Steinway piano during the intro.